abuiles/ember-101/testing.md

 });
 ~~~~~~~~

-We can run our tests going directly to the following URL
+We can run our tests by going directly to the following URL:
 [http://localhost:4200/tests?module=Friend](http://localhost:4200/tests?module=Friend).

-The first tests verifies that `fullName` is being calculated
+The first test verifies that `fullName` is calculated
-correctly, we have to wrap `model.set('firstName', 'Geddy');` in
+correctly.
+We have to wrap `model.set('firstName', 'Geddy');` in
-`Ember.run` since it has an asynchronous behavior, it we modify the
+`Ember.run` because it has an asynchronous behavior.
+If we modify the
-implementation for `fullName` such as it doesn't return first and last
+implementation for `fullName` such that it doesn't return first and last
-name the tests will fail.
+names, the tests will fail.

-The second test is just checking that we have setup the proper
+The second test checks that we have set up the proper
-relationship to `articles` something similar could go in the articles
+relationship to `articles`.
+Something similar could go in the articles
 model tests.
 If we call `constructor` on an instance to a model, that
-would give us access to the class they are an instance of.
+will give us access to the class of which it is an instance.

 Let's add other unit test for `app/utils/date-helpers`: